ckontos82/Sudoku/README.md

 Usage: java Solver file switch

-where <file> is the name of the file containing the puzzle, and switch is a number 1 - 4, depending on what data structure we want to use
+where "<file>" is the name of the file containing the puzzle, and switch is a number 1 - 4, depending on what data structure we want to use

   1: Using stack and ArrayList